gillespilon/machine_learning/machine_learning.md

 How do I train and interpret a linear regression model in scikit-learn?

 - scikit-learn expects X (feature matrix) and y (response factor) to be NumPy arrays
-- pandas is built on top of NumPy
+- pandas is built on top of NumPy.
-- X can be a pandas DataFrame
+- X can be a pandas DataFrame.
-- y can be a pandas Series
+- y can be a pandas Series.
 - With the three features the result is:

     $y = 2.877 + 0.047 \times \text{TV} + 0.179 \times \text{Radio} + 0.003 \times \text{Newspaper}$